Be aware that some spoilers will be unmarked. Read ahead at your own risk of being spoiled.

 - Not So Stoic: He nearly always has that same calm smile on his face no matter what's happening.
 The one time it broke was when Goku first unlocked Ultra Instinct, where the look on his face is one of stunned astonishment.
 He recovers quickly, but it seems that witnessing a mortal use Ultra Instinct was beyond even his expectations.
 There's also the time when Android 17 wishes for all Erased universes to be restored.
-Grand Priest's expression changes to what appears to be a proud smile; 17 (and all of Universe 7) passed Zeno's test.
+Grand Minister's expression changes to what appears to be a proud smile; 17 (and all of Universe 7) passed Zeno's test.

 - Our Angels Are Different: The manga confirms that the Grand Minister is indeed an angel like Whis and Vados.
 The anime eventually reveals that he's their father.

 - Physical God: Like his children, he isn't classified as a god, he's only an attendant to Zeno.
 However, he's one of the five strongest people in the multiverse.
 According to the manga, he's THE strongest of the five.

 - Pintsized Powerhouse: He is about as tall as Supreme Kai, yet he is one of the five strongest beings in the multiverse.